How do I help my students with learning differences?

 Graphic of a brain.

-Through Immersive Reader and Learning Tools, students:
+With Immersive Reader and other Microsoft Learning Tools students:

-• listen to text being read aloud as the words are highlighted,
+• Listen to text being read aloud as the words are highlighted

-• choose how content is presented visually,
+• Choose how content is presented visually

-• can translate content into over 60 languages, and
+• Translate content into over 60 languages

 Read Aloud